ledermann/docker-rails-base/README.md

 This repo is based on the following assumptions:

 - Your app is compatible with [Ruby 2.7.2 for Alpine Linux](https://github.com/docker-library/ruby/blob/master/2.7/alpine3.12/Dockerfile)
-- Your app uses Ruby on Rails 6
+- Your app uses Ruby on Rails 6.0 or 6.1
 - Your app uses PostgreSQL
 - Your app installs Node modules with [Yarn](https://yarnpkg.com/)
 - Your app compiles JS with [Webpacker](https://github.com/rails/webpacker) and/or [Asset pipeline (Sprockets)](https://github.com/rails/sprockets-rails)